plone/documentation/docs/backend/components.md

 The following high level concepts are the core of the ZCA:

 Interface
-: abstract definition of the intended public behavior of a object providing the interface.
+: Abstract definition of the intended public behavior of a object providing the interface.

 Adapter
-: specific implementation of an interface.
+: Specific implementation of an interface.
 : An adapter provides an interface on its own and adapts one or more objects with specific interfaces.

 Utility
-: specific implementation of an interface.
+: Specific implementation of an interface either as a singleton or factored on lookup.

 Events and subscribers
-: events are emitted and and a subscriber may listen to those events.
+: Events are emitted and and a subscriber may listen to those events.
-: events provide an interface and subsribers are registered for specific interfaces.
+: Events provide an interface and subsribers are registered for specific interfaces.
-: events are only dispatched to subscribers matching the interface of the event.
+: Events are only dispatched to subscribers matching the interface of the event.

 Registries
 : Adapters, utilities and subscribers are registered in registries.